-title: "Understanding Your Pet's Body Condition Score (BCS)" slug: "understanding-body-condition-score" date: "2026-06-12" category: "Weight & Wellness" subcategory: "Weight Assessment" tags: ["BCS", "body condition score", "weight management", "obesity", "body fat", "pet health"] excerpt: "The 9-point Body Condition Score (BCS) is the veterinary standard for assessing pet weight.
+title: "Understanding Your Pet's Body Condition Score (BCS)" slug: "understanding-body-condition-score" date: "2026-06-12" category: "Weight & Wellness" featuredImage: "/api/og/blog/understanding-body-condition-score" subcategory: "Weight Assessment" tags: ["BCS", "body condition score", "weight management", "obesity", "body fat", "pet health"] excerpt: "The 9-point Body Condition Score (BCS) is the veterinary standard for assessing pet weight.
 Learn to evaluate your dog or cat at home using three simple physical checks." sources:

 A number on a scale tells you how much your pet weighs.
 It does not tell you whether that weight is muscle or fat.
 Two dogs can weigh 25 kg and look completely different ? one lean and athletic, the other carrying several kilograms of excess adipose tissue.